dlowe/nnet/README.markdown

 the all.tar.gz download from www.ioccc.org.

-The ioccc-0 corpus was obtained by searching github.com for "language:c", and using some sed/curl scripts, doing "raw" downloads of the files on the first 10 pages of results whose filenames matched /.*\.c/.
+The ioccc-0 corpus was obtained by searching github.com for "language:c", and using some sed+curl scripting, doing "raw" downloads of the files on the first 10 pages of results whose filenames matched /.*\.c/.

-This is a completely inappropriate use of a neural network :)
+Results:
+ * using these corpora as a training set
+ * using pre- and post-obfuscation versions of its own source code as a test set
+ * training for 1000 iterations
+ * reports that the pre-obfuscation version has 0.NNN probability of being an ioccc winning entry
+ * reports that the post-obfuscation version has 0.NNN probability of being an ioccc winning entry
+ * the predictive accuracy is TBD by the outcome of the contest ;)

 ### png corpora